 Brian O'Dea (right) with friends

-From 1972 until the late 80s, Brian O’Dea was one of the world’s most successful and accomplished drug smugglers.
-But then he got addicted to coke and although he cleaned up following an overdose and a heart attack, the DEA tracked him down.
-So, throughout the 1990s, while everyone else was enjoying Britpop (and coke), Brian was in prison.
+From 1972 until the late 80s, Brian O’Dea was one of the world’s most successful drug smugglers.
+Then he got addicted to coke, and although he cleaned up following an overdose and a heart attack, the DEA tracked him down.
+So, throughout the 1990s, while everyone else was enjoying grunge (and coke), Brian was in prison.

-Nowadays, he’s a big, reformed hit on Canadian TV as a host and producer, as well as continuing to work with addicts and advocating the legalisation of drugs.
-Far from being a grizzled ex-con, Brian’s an erudite, hip kind of fellow.
+Nowadays, he’s a big, reformed hit on Canadian TV as a host and producer, and he continues to work with addicts while advocating the legalization of drugs.
+Far from being a grizzled ex-con, Brian’s an erudite, hip kind of guy.
 Apparently, as he told me, guys like him used to be the norm in the smuggling game.
 Nowadays, it’s all cartels and guns.
-I caught up with Brian to talk shop ahead of the DVD release of Mark Wahlberg's film Contraband, which Brian really loves 'cos it's about a drug smuggler's last, big deal.
+I caught up with Brian to talk about the golden days of drug running.

-VICE: I wanted to ask you first about the process of drug smuggling, because it’s obviously a very complex operation.
+VICE: I wanted to ask you about the process of drug smuggling, because it’s obviously a very complex operation.
 I was wondering if you could sort of talk me through it a little bit.
-Firstly, it was mainly marijuana that you were smuggling, wasn’t it?
+First though, it was mainly marijuana that you were smuggling, wasn’t it?

-The last deal that we did was ultimately 75 tonnes split over two loads and we used fishing boats in Alaska.
+The last deal we did was ultimately 75 tons split over two loads, and we used fishing boats in Alaska.
 All of our crews were known in the area as fishermen, so we were hiding in plain sight.
 Do you want me to give you the anatomy of that last deal?

 Brian as a kid